-The real reason there are so many female voice assistants: biased data
+The real reason Google Assistant launched with a female voice: biased data

 There’s another, oft-cited reason that these voice assistants, along with their predecessors in recorded voice systems such as voicemail menus, are predominantly female as well.
 Studies have found more people tend to prefer listening to female voices, possibly because the experience dates back to when we were all in utero.
 However, this idea has also been disputed by some real-world experiences: Women sometimes receive complaints about their vocal ticks or are treated less seriously as a result of them (even when men’s voices have the same quirks).

 But according to Google, these aren’t the most important reasons why, when it launched the Google Assistant back in 2016, it chose a female voice—and, not coincidentally, a gender-neutral name.
-That’s because Google actually wanted to launch its flagship voice assistant with a male voice.
+That’s because Google actually wanted to launch its flagship voice assistant with both a male voice and a female voice.
 But there was a technical reason why it couldn’t: There was a historical bias in its text-to-speech systems, which had been trained primarily on female voices.

 “Because [the systems] were trained on female data, they performed typically better with female voices,” says Brant Ward, the global engineering manager for text-to-speech at Google.